aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/pivot-tables/find-and-refresh-the-nested-or-children-pivot-tables-of-parent-pivot-table/_index.md

 ## **How to Find and Refresh the Nested or Children Pivot Tables of Parent Pivot Table**

 The following sample code loads the [sample Excel file](61767747.xlsx) that contains three pivot tables.
 The bottom two pivot tables are the children of the above pivot table as shown in this screenshot.
-The code finds the children pivot table using the [**PivotTable.children**](https://reference.aspose.com/cells/javascript-cpp/pivottable/#children--) method and then refreshes them one by one.
+The code finds the children pivot tables using the [**PivotTable.children**](https://reference.aspose.com/cells/javascript-cpp/pivottable/#children--) method and then refreshes them one by one.

 ![todo:image_alt_text](find-and-refresh-the-nested-or-children-pivot-tables-of-parent-pivot-table_1.png)